 Helmet Fitment: Fitment is one way you may be forced to spend a bit more money.
 Each Helmet brand has their own shell shape and padding design with slightly different head shape.
 It is a good idea to try on few helmets before you buy one.
 The cheapest available option may fit perfectly or you may be forced to buy another type.
 If you have a very odd head shape, your options for a comfortable helmet may be limited.

 Helmets Expire!
 Helmets are typically allowed for two “rating cycles”.
-As of May 2019, the Snell 2015 is current and 2010 is still allowed.
-Some clubs still allow 2005 ratings for HPDE.
-Once the Snell 2020 ratings are released, the 2010 will no longer be allowed for racing and the 2005 will not be allowed at all for HPDE.
+As of Spring 2021, the Snell 2020 is current and 2015 is still allowed.
+There is some overlap where some clubs are still allowing SA2010 for the 2021 season so SA2020 supply can catch up.
+Some clubs still allow the older 2010 ratings for HPDE for another full cycle, but this is becoming less and less of a thing.
 Is a 10 year expiration cycle a big problem for Budget Racers?
 Not really, helmets are consumables.
 After years of use helmets are typically scratched, dinged, and quite stinky, so a new helmet is due even without the safety concerns.
 A $400 helmet every 7 or so years won’t make me quit racing, but I wouldn’t want to buy a $2,000 helmet for that same cycle.

 Other helmet note: Snell ratings are split into two major categories, M, and SA.
 M is Motorcycle Rated, and SA is rated for use in cars.
 They also have K ratings for karting.
 Most track day clubs allow M rated helmets, but all will allow SA.
 Unless you also need to use your helmet for a motorcycle, I recommend SA.

 HANS: (Head And Neck Support device).